 A timeline for the NBEAD subgrantee selection process has been drafted.
-Following the 90-day challenge process and 60-day cooling off period, NBO will publish the Reguest for Applications (RFA) and map of defined project areas (DPAs).
-A 30-day prequalification Letter of Intent (LOI) process, and within 30 days of its closing, NBO will publish a list of entities approved to apply for NBEAD funding.
-Applications will be due about 30 days from publication of the list.
-If it is determined that a second round of LOIs and applications are necessary, NBO will begin that process following the Round 1 application due date, because that is the point at which NBO will know for which DPAs no applications were received (if any).
-If NBO determines that a third round of LOIs and applications are necessary, it will begin similarly with the due date of Round 2 applications.
-Timelines for Round 2 and Round 3 are shorter than for Round 1, because NBO assumes the largest number of LOIs and applications will be submitted in Round 1.
-If NBO determines that another process (e.g., direct negotiation) should be implemented in place of either or both of Round 2 and Round 3 LOIs and applications, the timelines will not change significantly.
+Following the 90-day challenge process and 60-day cooling off period, NBO will publish the Request for Applications (RFA) and map of defined project areas (DPAs).
+A 30-day Organizational Application (OA) process will commence, and within 30 days of its closing, NBO will publish a list of entities approved to apply for NBEAD funding.
+Program applications (PA) will be due about 30 days from publication of the list.
+If it is determined that a second round of PAs are necessary, NBO will begin that process following the Round 1 applications were received (if any).
+If NBO determines that a third round of PAs are necessary, it will begin similarly with the due date of Round 2 applications.
+Timelines for Round 2 and Round 3 are shorter than for Round 1, because all OAs will be submitted prior to Round 1.
+If NBO determines that another process (e.g., direct negotiation) should be implemented in place of either or both of Round 2 and Round 3 OAs and applications, the timelines will not change significantly.
 NBO has mapped out the timeline to include three rounds of applications and has determined that it will be completed by the deadline set in the BEAD NOFO, one year from NTIA approval of the Initial Proposal.